Shahabks/myprosody/README.md

                                                  Development

 Myprosody was developed by MYOLUTIONS Lab in Japan.
 It is part of New Generation of Voice Recognition and Acoustic & Language modelling Project in MYSOLUTIONS Lab.
-That is planned to rich the functionality of My-Voice Analysis by adding more advanced functions.
+That is planned to enrich the functionality of Myprosody by adding more advanced functions.

                                            References and Acknowledgements